 Step 3: Get a license

 Now comes the slightly more tedious part of the business.
-To get your courier up and running, you need to apply for a courier service license in your local country.
+To get your courier business up and running, you need to apply for a courier service license in your local country.
 In Malaysia, there are two types of licenses you can apply for – Universal Service Licence (license will be valid for 20 years) and Non-Universal Service Licence (license will be valid for only 3 years).